minosg/picrypt/README.md

 * Using hash defines to modify code space based on parameters.
 * Code is pre-processed before compillation to remove and hide sensitive information.
-* Can produce 8 and 16 bytes unlock codes.
+* Can produce 8 and 16 chars unlock codes in the fulla printable ASCII range.
 * Supports encryption of multiple directories using the same key.
 * Systemd suport, directories can be automatically unlocked on start-up.
 * Supports custom user input from command line, with an authentication token as